Two weeks ago, I promised you’d get a new post.

 Hold Command Key and press the I Key – Provides an information window on any selected item

-Click the image above to open a PDF that you can print and keep near your keyboard.
+Right or Control Click on the image above to download a sheet with these shortcuts that you can print out.

 Other Tips To Help Speed Up Your WorkFlow: